francois-berder/iot-heater/README.md

 ## Heater controller (or IOT-heater)

 Each electric heater can be controlled by sending a SMS to the base station.
 Heater controllers periodically connect to the base station to retrieve the current heater state.
-Note that you cannot control the state of each heater.

 Electric heaters are controlled by one wire: